-Courtney Smith is our Equestrian Associate and one of our community lesson instructors.
-In addition, Courtney is our summer camp coordinator.
+Courtney Smith is our Barn Manager and one of our community lesson instructors.
 Courtney has been riding since she was eight and coaching riding since she was fifteen.
 She earned an undergraduate degree in English from Temple University and a Master’s degree in Education from Holy Family University.
 Courtney joined our staff in 2007 and teaches riders of all levels and takes students to outside horse shows.
-Courtney also lives on campus in Drayton Dormitory.

 Tiffany Taylor, Director of Equestrian Center